xrarch/books/documents/a4xmanual/chapbooting.typ

 END
 ```

-Note that the `Headers/a4xClient.hjk` header file located in the `a4x` source tree should be used to access the device database and other A4X structures - this incomplete information is only provided here for quick reference.
+Note that the `Headers/a4xClient.hjk` header file should be used to access the device database and other *A4X* structures - this incomplete information is only provided here for quick reference.

+#box([
 == The API Table

 A pointer to an API table is passed to the bootstrap program.
 The API table consists of function pointers that can be called to receive services from the firmware.
 The currently defined APIs follow: